 High Season

 High season is the most expensive time to go on safari.
 It coincides with the dry season, which creates the best game viewing conditions.
-This is also when the Great Migration is in full swing, meaning demand is high.
+This is also when the Great Wildebeest Migration is in full swing, meaning demand is high.

 The experience during this time is one where you’re likely to see some gripping wildlife action, but also a lot of other tourists about.

-Shoulder season is a great time to travel if you're on a mid-range budget or looking to stretch your budget.
+Low season is a great time to travel if you’re on a mid-range budget or looking to stretch your budget.
 Get your timing right, and you can have the exceptional wildlife experience usually accompanied by high season pricing and crowds for much less.

 For example, late June in the northern Serengeti, November in the eastern Serengeti, or March in the southern Serengeti can still be good for capturing the Migration without the high season pricing.
 However, it’s a bit of a gamble if the Migration is your sole driving force behind your safari experience.
 But if you’re just looking for a great wildlife experience, this is an excellent time to travel as the weather is good, wildlife viewing is pretty consistent, and the crowds of the high season are not yet in town.